 Below are some great swaps and substitutions that can be made in this recipe.

-• Dark Cocoa Powder – If you can’t find dark cocoa powder or don’t have any on hand, you can use regular unsweetened baking cocoa or add additional powdered sugar in its place.
+- Dark Cocoa Powder – If you can’t find dark cocoa powder or don’t have any on hand, you can use regular unsweetened baking cocoa or Dutch-processed cocoa powder, or add additional powdered sugar in its place.

-• Dark Chocolate – You can use dark chocolate chips, baking chocolate, or good-quality chocolate bars to melt and add into the frosting.
+- Dark Chocolate – You can use dark chocolate chips, baking chocolate, or good-quality chocolate bars to melt and add to the frosting.
 Alternatively, you can also use milk or semi-sweet chocolate if you have a strong preference.

 Tips for Making the Best Death by Chocolate Cake